 First, you must understand the campus visitation requirements for each program.
 Some schools offering an online materials engineering program might ask you to attend an on-campus orientation.
 Others ask that you attend an on-campus intensive at a regular interval, like once per semester, or once per year.
 Still, others may ask that you present your capstone project on-campus.
 Be sure to keep these requirements in mind as you select a program.

-Second, while these online programs can be an attractive choice for those with time limitations, they may not be the best option for everyone.
-For instance, students who do not perform well without support from professors or their peers inside the classroom, or outside the classroom in group study sessions.
+Second, while these online programs can be attractive for those with time limitations, they may not be the best option for everyone.
+For instance, students who do not perform well without support from professors or their peers inside or outside the classroom in group study sessions.

-Finally, while there's ample flexibility in an online program in the way you structure your learning, it also requires discipline and planning to be able to keep up with coursework and assignments.
+Finally, while there's ample flexibility in an online program in how you structure your learning, it also requires discipline and planning to keep up with coursework and assignments.

 Arizona State University’s Ira A. Fulton School of Engineering offers an online master of science program in materials science and engineering.
 The online format provides flexibility for working professionals.

-To apply, applicants must have a bachelor's or master's degree in any field from a regionally accredited institution, a completed graduate admission application along with the application fee, official transcripts, and proof of English language proficiency for applicants whose native language is not English.
-GRE test scores are required for students whose undergraduate degree is not from an ABET-accredited program.
+To apply, applicants must have a bachelor's or master's degree in physical science or engineering from a regionally accredited institution, a grade point average of 3.0, a completed graduate admission application along with the application fee, official transcripts, a personal statement, three letters of recommendation, a current resume, and proof of English language proficiency for applicants whose native language is not English.

-Made up of 32 credits, the coursework teaches students about nanomaterials and their applications in energy, security, and sustainability.
+Made up of 32 credits, the coursework teaches students about nanomaterials and their energy, security, and sustainability applications.
 With a dual focus on chemistry and physics, students learn how to improve the properties and performance of materials, which benefits many industries.

 At the end of the program, graduates can pursue opportunities in government, tech companies, universities, and research laboratories.